Cesare Maldini: After retirement

 After the 2002 World Cup, Maldini returned to AC Milan as a talent scout for the Rossoneri.
 He also later worked as a sports analyst for several radio stations and sports channels, such as beIN SPORTS, and also for Al Jazeera in 2012, with Alessandro Altobelli.

 Death

-On 3 April 2016, at the age of 84, Cesare died.
+Maldini died on 3 April 2016 at the age of 84.
 In his honour, a minute of silence was held before every league game in Italy that weekend, while Milan players wore black armbands in their match against Atalanta.
 Maldini's grandson Christian also captained the youth team in a friendly match in his honor.
 Maldini's funeral service was held on 5 April, at the Basilica of Sant'Ambrogio, in Milan, and was attended by several important footballing figures.
-His wife died later that year, on 28 July.
+His wife died later that year, on 28 July, just over three months after him.